gnes-ai/gnes/README.md

 ### Preliminaries

 Before we start, let me first introduce two basic concepts serving as the backbone of GNES: **microservice** and **runtime**.

+#### Microservice

 For machine learning engineers and data scientists who are not familiar with the concept of *cloud-native* and *microservice*, one can picture a microservice as an app (on your smartphone).
 Each app runs independently, and an app may cooperate with other apps to accomplish a task.
 In GNES, we have four fundamental apps, aka. microservices, they are:

 - **Preprocessor**: transforming a real-world object to a list of workable semantic units;
 - **Encoder**: representing a semantic unit with vector representation;